 Australia’s geographic isolation allowed the parrots to diversify into a huge array of species and to colonize every corner of the continent in the absence of other large seed-eating birds.
 As a result, parrots are found in most Australian habitats from the arid inland regions to the forested coast.

-Many species adapted well to the urban environment and can be found throughout Sydney suburbia.
-Below is the list of the common and not-so-common species that occur in Sydney and a guide on where to see parrots in Sydney.
+Many species of Australian parrots adapted well to the urban environment and can be found throughout Sydney suburbia.
+Below is the list of the common and not-so-common species of Sydney parrots and a guide on where to see parrots in Sydney.

 The most conspicuous parrot in Sydney is the Sulphur-crested Cockatoo.
 One of the most common birds in Sydney, they can be spotted virtually anywhere, even in the city center.
 Their harsh loud call is usually the first giveaway of their presence in the area.